Facilitation

 Best of all, facilitators lead so the team can be a team.
 We read the room and mediate, so no one else has to take on emotional labor.
 We have a backup plan when we need one.

-I used tiered pricing that reflects the size and financial resources of a client.
+Tiered pricing reflects the size and financial resources of a client.
 It is important to me to work with and for organizations that are intentionally doing prosocial work.

 Good facilitation opens up possibilities and makes previously invisible connections visible.